Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Unhatched egg cases and young swell sharks only a few inches long are displayed in the “Shark Babies” exhibit in the Southern California Gallery.
 The newly hatched sharks remain in this habitat until they grow large enough to be re-located to other habitats in the gallery.

 Eastern Pacific Ocean from central California to southern Mexico, including the Gulf of California.
-Population in central Chile that some believe is a separate species.
+There is also a population along the coast of central Chile that some believe is a separate species.

 The swell shark is relatively easy to identify.
 A sturdy body tapers into a somewhat slender tail.
 The snout is short and rounded.
 This fish has a large mouth.The mouth that appears to be grinning contains upper and lower jaws that both have 55 to 60 similarly shaped, small, sharp, pointy teeth.
 The eyes of the swell shark are medium sized with a lower nictitating membrane and a small spiracle immediately posterior.
 The two close together small dorsal fins are well back on the body and opposed on the ventral aspect by the pelvic and anal fins.
 The caudal fin is sturdy, with a distinct sub-terminal notch.The body is covered with large spiky denticles.